Aktuális sajtó tartalmak és illusztrációs fotók

 RM

-2024-11-03 COPENHAGEN DENMARKRoyal Danish Family Queen Mary and daughter Princess Josephine attends Hubertus' hunt in Dyrehaven north from Copenhagen.
+Copenhagen, Denmark.
+3rd Nov 2024.
+Royal Danish Family Queen Mary and her daughter Princess Josephine attends Hubertus' hunt in Dyrehaven north from Copenhagen.
 The Hubertus hunt is a continuation of the old parforce hunts that Dyrehaven was originally built for.
 The hunt is 11 kilometers long with 32 obstacles along the way and, with a few exceptions, has been held every year since 1900.
 In connection with the Hubertus hunt, the Queen will award Mary's honorary prize for the winner of the hunt.
-Picture shows: Princess Josephine of Denmark.
-PHOTO:STEFAN LINDBLOM/Stellapictures COPYRIGHT: STELLA PIC-stock-photo
+Picture shows: Queen Mary of Denmark and her daughter Princess Josephine.
+Credit: TT News Agency/Al-stock-foto

 RM

-2024-11-03 COPENHAGEN DENMARKRoyal Danish Family Queen Mary and Princess Josephine attends Hubertus' hunt in Dyrehaven north from Copenhagen.
+2024-11-03 COPENHAGEN DENMARKRoyal Danish Family Queen Mary and her daughter Princess Josephine attends Hubertus' hunt in Dyrehaven north from Copenhagen.
 The Hubertus hunt is a continuation of the old parforce hunts that Dyrehaven was originally built for.
 The hunt is 11 kilometers long with 32 obstacles along the way and, with a few exceptions, has been held every year since 1900.
 In connection with the Hubertus hunt, the Queen will award Mary's honorary prize for the winner of the hunt.
-Picture shows: Queen Mary of Denmark with Princess Josephine.
-PHOTO:Stefan Lindblom/TT code 20116-stock-photo
+Picture shows: Queen Mary of Denmark and her daughter Princess Josephine.
+PHOTO:Stefan Lindblom/TT co-stock-foto

 RM